pal-robotics/pmb2_simulation/README.md

 ros2 launch pmb2_gazebo pmb2_gazebo.launch.py navigation:=true
 ```

-Then, rviz2 can be used in the same way.
+Then, goals can be sent in the same way.